Learn more about how to access public or private healthcare in South Africa, including where to find information on national health insurance.

 Most private insurance packages don’t include alternative and complementary medicine as part of their standard package.
 If you want coverage for this, you will need to shop around and find a provider who is willing to offer it as an add-on.

 What to do in an emergency in South Africa

-If you need to contact the emergency services, you can call 112 from any mobile phone.
+If you need to contact the emergency services in South Africa, you can call 112 from any mobile phone.
 Some private healthcare providers also have their own emergency phone numbers.